Peter August, Duke of Schleswig-Holstein-Sonderburg-Beck

 Peter August Friedrich, Duke of Schleswig-Holstein-Sonderburg-Beck (7 December 1697 – 22 March 1775) was a Duke of Schleswig-Holstein-Sonderburg-Beck.

 Early life

-Born in Königsberg, Duchy of Prussia, as the fifth and youngest son of Frederick Louis, Duke of Schleswig-Holstein-Sonderburg-Beck and his wife, Duchess Louise Charlotte of Schleswig-Holstein-Sonderburg-Augustenburg (1658–1740).
+Born in Königsberg, Duchy of Prussia, as the fifth and youngest son of Frederick Louis, Duke of Schleswig-Holstein-Sonderburg-Beck and his wife, Duchess Louise Charlotte of Schleswig-Holstein-Sonderburg-Augustenburg.
 He was named after the Russian tsar Peter the Great, who stood by proxy as his godfather after Duke Frederick asked him to do so.
 It was one of the first family ties established between the Eastern Orthodox Romanov dynasty and Protestant rulers of Europe, predating the German marriages of Peter's own children and nieces.

 Army career

-Peter August became Governor General of Reval (Tallinn), Governor of Estonia, and a Field Marshal in the Russian Imperial Army.
-He died in Reval, Russian Empire.
+Peter August became Governor General of Reval (Tallinn), Governor of Estonia, in the Russian Empire, and a Field Marshal in the Russian Imperial Army.
+He died in Reval.

 Biography

 He was only the titular duke, because he did not inherit the Haus Beck, Ulenburg, Herford and the domain that belonged to this line of the family.
 It had been inherited by his father's older brother, Duke August (1652–1689), and nephew Frederick William I (1682–1719), and was then sold by the latter's widow, Duchess Antoinette Josefa Isnardi di Castello (1692–1762) to Peter August's older brother, Duke Frederick William II (1687–1749), in 1732.
 But he re-sold it in 1745 to Baroness Magdalena Dorothea von Ledebur-Königsbrück.
 Thus, in time Peter August became the head of this cadet branch of the House of Oldenburg, he was Duke of Schleswig-Holstein-Sonderburg-Beck in name only.